paakhipriya10/DRDO-Generative-AI-Assistant/README.md

 #  DRDO Gen-AI Assistant

-An intelligent Gen-AI assistant built for DRDO staff and researchers to semantically search, summarize, and interact with DRDO documents and lab data.It also provides functionalities like object(threat) detection,multilingual translation,image similarity search and code analysis.It is going to be built right from scratch without any external API calls to ensure safety of confidential DRDO data.
+An intelligent,offline-capable Gen-AI assistant built for DRDO staff and researchers to semantically search, summarize, and interact with DRDO documents and lab data.It also provides functionalities like object(threat) detection,multilingual translation,image similarity search and code analysis.It is going to be built  without any external API calls to ensure safety of confidential DRDO data.

 ---